This is the multi-page printable view of this section. Click here to print.

 This wizard page defines the channels that make up the fixture.
 This table should match your user manual precisely.
 Channels should not skipped or omitted.
 Order is important and should match your fixture’s manual.

-1. Select the Plus Plus button to add a new channel.
+- Select the Plus button to add a new channel.

 You can use the Wizard Back button to add or edit the functions.